 Michael Frayn's play takes us into a world of political intrigue, espionage and betrayal.
 Based on real life events during the final months in office of the charismatic West German Chancellor Willy Brandt, this political tale unfolds as suspicions rise of a Stasi spy infiltrating his inner circle.
 Tensions mount as Brandt's precarious coalition government is pushed to its limits.
 Winner of the Evening Standard Award and Critics' Circle Best Play awards. this is a thrilling portrayal of a political visionary who changed the face of German politics.

-The cast for this production of Democracy in London includes Patrick Drury as 'Willy Brandt' and Aidan McArdle as 'Gunter Guillaume' with Andrew Bridgmont, David Cann, Richard Hope, William Hoyland, Ed Hughes, David Mallinson, James Quinn and Rupert Vansittart.
-It is directed by Paul Miller with designs by Simon Daw, lighting by Mark Doubleday and music and sound by Ben and Max Ringham.
+The cast for this production of Democracy in London features Patrick Drury as 'Willy Brandt' and Aidan McArdle as 'Gunter Guillaume' with Andrew Bridgmont, David Cann, Richard Hope, William Hoyland, Ed Hughes, David Mallinson, James Quinn and Rupert Vansittart.
+Directed by Paul Miller with designs by Simon Daw, lighting by Mark Doubleday and music and sound by Ben and Max Ringham.
 Michael Frayn's other plays include Donkeys' Years (Harold Pinter Theatre 2006) and Noises Off (Old Vic Theatre 2011 and Novello Theatre 2012).

 "With so many references to the pains of trying to hold a coalition together, Michael Frayn's absorbing, tense play about the West German chancellor Willy Brandt (1969-74) has acquired a new relevance since it was first staged in 2003...
 Paul Miller's beautifully lit production makes excellent use of the stage as the politicians, all men in suits, complain and conspire while simultaneously professing their loyalty to Brandt, their complex leader, who combines drinking and womanising with a brave policy of reconciliation with his Soviet-bloc neighbours...
 Once again, Frayn reveals his rare ability to probe the intricacies of human behaviour."
 The Sunday Times